 How could this classic game be missing from my list?
 It’s our family favorite game that has been with us in so many different situations, from power outages, too-long-to-be-fun flights, and even sailing from Paros to Naxos during a storm, to forget all about dizziness!

 Our deck of Uno has been so mistreated that, last Christmas I decided to replace it.
-Instead I found this even more entertaining Uno Flip which you should really have to try!
-The cards are double-sided so memory and surprise effect are part of the game.
-Be ready flip when you least expect it!
-It you’re a fan of Uno already, you’ll love it!
+Instead, I found this even more entertaining Uno Flip which you should have to try!
+The cards are double-sided so memory and surprise effect is part of the game.
+Be ready to flip when you least expect it!
+If you’re a fan of Uno already, you’ll love it!

-There are plenty of other Uno version available, including Uno Emoji, Uno Super Mario, Uno Harry Potter, Uno Star Wars, and more.
-There’s even a Uno Retro Edition for fans and collectors and a waterproof Uno, especially made for the beach!
+There are plenty of other Uno versions available, including Uno Emoji, Uno Super Mario, Uno Harry Potter, Uno Star Wars, and more.
+There’s even an Uno Retro Edition for fans and collectors and a waterproof Uno, specially made for the beach!